 A similar pattern holds for urban and non-urban residents.
-Changes in literacy with age for two groups-those living in villages both at age 14 and at the time of the survey and those living in cities both at age 14 and at the time of the survey-were compared.
-Here the argument is that city life demands literacy while rural life does not, so that a similar pattern of divergence in the level of literacy with age for rural and urban residents would be expected as just observed for nonmanual and manual workers.
+Fig. 6 shows a comparison of changes in literacy with age for two groups-those living in villages both at age 14 and at the time of the survey and those living in cities both at age 14 and at the time of the survey.
+Here the argument is that city life demands literacy while rural life does not, so that a similar pattern of divergence in the level of literacy with age for rural and urban residents would be expected as we just observed for nonmanual and manual workers.
 Again, the results are consistent with the claim.
-Village residents start (at age 20) with a slight disadvantage, about four percentile points on the literacy scale, but this disadvantage grows to 16 percentile points among the oldest respondents (those age 69).
-And again there is no basis for assuming variation across cohorts, specifically variation of a kind that leads to greater literacy among rural residents.
-Thus, the appropriate conclusion is that urban life does, indeed, promote literacy over the life course while rural life undercuts it.
+Village residents start (at age 20) with a slight disadvantage, about four percentile points on the literacy scale, but this disadvantage has grown to 16 percentile points among the oldest respondents (those age 69).
+And again there is no basis for assuming variation across cohorts, specifically variation of a kind that leads to greater literacy among rural residents net of all other factors in the model and declining literacy among urban residents.
+Thus the appropriate